Avalon-S/LLaMA-Factory-SDE/README.md

 ## Acknowledgements
 This repository is a fork of the [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) project, licensed under the [Apache-2.0 License](https://www.apache.org/licenses/LICENSE-2.0).

-We greatly appreciate the original authors' efforts and contributions, which laid the foundation for this work.
+I greatly appreciate the original authors' efforts and contributions, which laid the foundation for this work.